Welcome to

 Click here for further information about RSV in infants and children.

-Our practice is an approved COVID-19 vaccination site currently administering the Pfizer and Moderna XBB.1.5 Monovalent vaccines.
+Our practice is an approved COVID-19 vaccination site currently administering the Pfizer JN.1 vaccine.

-Individuals 12 years and older are eligible to receive the Pfizer and Moderna XBB.1.5 Monovalent vaccine, and individuals 5 - 11 years and older are eligible to receive the Pfizer paediatric XBB.1.5.
+Individuals 12 years and older are eligible to receive the Pfizer JN.1 vaccine, and individuals 6 months to <12 years are eligible to receive the Pfizer paediatric JN.1 vaccine appropriate for their age.

 These vaccines are available as a primary dose and as a booster dose.

-Click here for ATAGI recommendations on the use of the Pfizer and Moderna monovalent Omicron XBB.1.5 COVID-19 vaccines.
+Click here for ATAGI recommendations on the use of the Pfizer JN.1 COVID-19 vaccines.

 Please visit our COVID-19 Vaccine page for more information.